jvansch1/ycharts-wiki/Deployment-Procedures.md

     # End the release
     fab -i ~/.ssh/ycharts-2014-01.pem staging end_deploy

-    # Now do any post deploy tasks
+    # Now do any post deploy tasks (see deployment notes)

 ## Running a One-off Command on Every Machine
 To run a one-off command on every machine, run the following: